 - The taste!
-This paleo spinach and artichoke dip so creamy and delicious.
+This paleo spinach and artichoke dip is so creamy and delicious.
 Perfect for chips, crackers or raw vegetables

 - Not only is it vegan but it's also dairy free, plant based, Whole30 and paleo.